KyleTaylorGreen/telco_classification_project/README.md

 ### Key Drivers of Churn: Electronic Check, Monthly Charges

 ### Model:
- - Logistic Regression had the best performance and had **80.67%** accuracy on testing data.
+ - Logistic Regression had the best performance and could predict churning customers with **80.67%** accuracy on testing data.
  - Beat baseline accuracy by **9.86%**

 ### Recommendations: